ohollmen/DPUT/README.md

-# DPUT - The most elementary Data processing utilities
+# DPUT - Data Processing Utility Toolkit

+This is the top-level, "umbrella" module of "Data Processing Utility Toolkit" that has lot of bread and butter functionality for modern SW development and devops tasks:

+- Reading/Parsing and Writing/Serializing into files (esp.
+JSON)
+- Running tasks in parallel as an optimization (supporting data driven parallell running)
+- Retrying operations under unreliable conditions, trying to create a reliable app on top of unreliable infrastructure or environment (e.g. glitchy network conditions)
+- Sync/Copy large quantities of files across network or in local filesystems
+- Create Command line applications easily with minimum boilerplate
+- Extracting Markdown documentation within code files to an aggregated "publishable" documentation
+- Auditing toolchains by recording which tools and their versions were used by data processing

-This module is not Object oriented in any way.
+This top-level module is not Object oriented in any way.
 It contains the most elementary operations like file reading/writing, listing directories (also recursively) on a very high level.

 ## Reading and writing files